Women's European Championship of American football

 Women's European Championship is a continental competition of American football contested by the member countries of IFAF Europe.

-The tournament for the 2023-24 season was played in a round-robin format over a 2-year period instead of as a single tournament.
+The tournament for the 2023–24 season was played in a round-robin format over a 2-year period instead of as a single tournament.

-2025-26 tournament will be played again in a round-robin format, culminating in gold and bronze metal games in August 2026.
-Participating teams are Spain, Great Britain, Finland and Germany.
+2025-26 tournament was played again in a round-robin format, culminating in gold medal game in August 2026.
+Participating teams were Spain, Great Britain, Finland and Germany.